titandino/FreeDev/README.md

 # KrakenAPI
 The scripting API for [Kraken](https://github.com/RSKraken), including a basic example plugin.
+The scripting API is currently only being tested on Java 8.

 ```Java
 package kraken.plugin;